ibauk/alys/readme.md

 The odo capture screen initially shows 05:00 and trips automatically to 05:10 at 05:01, to 05:20 at 05:11 and so on.
 Odo readings taken before 05:00 will show the rider as leaving at 05:00, not before.

+The list of riders shown at check-out includes only those with a status of signed-in.

 ## CHECK-IN (FINISH)
 On return to Squires, riders are checked in by team members in the carpark.
 Their odo reading is recorded and this action stops the clock on their ride.
 Their entrant status is updated to either Finisher or Late Finisher and the rider is sent off to prepare his paperwork ready for verification.
 A facility is provided to stop the real-time clock for two minutes so that, when a group of riders arrives back at once they'll all be given the same finish time.

+The list of riders shown at check-in includes only those with a status of checked-out or DNF.

 ## VERIFICATION (FINISH)
 Each rider takes completed paperwork to the ride verifier who confirms the relevant details and rejects or accepts the ride.
 If a suitable certificate is available, it's given to the rider straightaway otherwise a record is made for reprint and posting.

+The list of riders shown at verification includes only those with a status of Finisher or Late Finisher, with CertificateDelivered not "Y".

 ## SHOW STATS